-The cobblestoned colonial area looks like the olden cities of Spain or Italy and I could picture myself spending some time, relaxing in a cafe here, maybe sampling a fine Cuban cigar or drinking excellent coffee.
+The cobblestoned colonial area looks like the olden cities of Spain or Italy and I could picture myself spending some time, relaxing in a cafe here drinking the local coffee.

 Unfortunately, no one I spoke to on these initial excursions had any idea about the underwater city (see part 1 of this series).
 Maybe my horrible Spanish was to blame but even with the help of an interpreter, such questions were met with blank stares.
 I decided to attempt to talk with a scientist on my next visit.
 A little over a month later, I was back in Havana visiting the museums.

-From the bachside hotels outside of the city, a bus gets you to downtown Havana within an half-hour.
+From the beachside hotels a bus can get you to downtown Havana within an half-hour.
 You can grab a cab from there to the University where on the second floor of a u-shaped building they have the Museo Antropológico Montané (The Montaine Museum of Anthropology) or you can just linger downtown.

 On one occasion, I walked to the Plaza de Armas where they have the Cuban National Natural History Museum.
 Unfortunately, the geologist Manuel Iturralde-Vinent who investigated the underwater city (mentioned in Part One) wasn’t there.
 Google now says he was “the former deputy director of the Cuban National Natural History Museum” when you search his name.

-A little past the plaza, I found an archaeological museum.
+A little past the plaza, I found an archaeological museum (now closed).
 Like the University museum, this place had artifacts from the ancient American world.
 Looking at the carved and crafted paraphernalia, small statues of Shamans and serpent motifs, I considered the importance of hallucinogens to the pre-Columbian islanders.
 These were a vision-seeking people who lived in a shamanic culture.